SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* "The huge and growing Caribbean market for slaves and imported European goods was added to that already offered by a Spanish empire increasingly unable to defend its economic monopoly.
 This fixed the role of the West Indies in the relationships of the European powers for the next century."
 	* "Gradually, the great powers fought out their disputes until they arrived at acceptable agreements, but this was to take a long time."
 	* "The flow of silver to Spain was the most obvious, and this had, of course, implications for the European economy as a whole and even for Asia.
 [England's] growing [of] colonial populations also helped to stimulate European exports and manufactures."
+	* "Europeans did not just conquer; they exterminated local cultures and peoples and replaced them with their own"
+	* "Older cultures were to be cut off from populating the new worlds or setting their mark on them"

 ## Claim Synthesis (Babingtonization)